home-labs/ngen-crud-requester-project/projects/ngen-crud-request/README.md

-# NGenRESTfulCRUD - Angular Generic RESTful to do CRUD
+# NGenCRUDRequest - Angular Generic RESTful to do CRUD

 ## Requirements